About Us

 The Illinois Alliance for Reentry & Justice is proud to be led by directly-impacted advocates, artists, and community leaders.
 We are fully committed to creating opportunities for persons leaving carceral settings.
 The majority of ILARJ employees are directly-impacted, and many others have lived experience with persons who are directly-impacted.

-Our team works across various programs, including seven fulltime Courtwatching Associates in our Judicial Accountability Initiative (JDI) as well as 18 Liberatory Health Ambassadors driving our Liberatory Health Initiative (LHI) from behind the walls.
-We also operate the Liberatory Health Fellowship program run by-and-for people who are incarcerated in IDOC facilities.
+Our team works across various programs, including seven fulltime Courtwatching Associates in our Judicial Accountability Initiative (JAI) as well as eighteen Liberatory Health Ambassadors driving our Liberatory Health Initiative (LHI) from behind the walls.
+We also operate the Liberatory Health Fellowship program run by-and-for people who are incarcerated in IDOC facilities, introducing 10 new fellows a month.

 OUR BOARD